 Wall and Rib Thickness

-LSR typically fills thin wall sections with minimal challenges, and walls as thin as 0.010 in. are possible, depending on the size of the wall and the location of adjacent thicker sections.
+LSR typically fills thin wall sections with minimal challenges, and walls as thin as 0.012 in. are possible over smaller areas but down to .015 in. thick over larger areas, depending on the size of the wall and the location of adjacent thicker sections.
 Rib thickness should be 0.5 to 1.0 times the adjoining wall thickness.
 LSR is accommodating to variations in wall thickness and sink is almost nonexistent.

 Shrink and Flash

-The shrink rate on LSR is fairly high with an expected tolerance of 0.025 in./in.
+The shrink rate on LSR is fairly high but is very consistent throughout the entire part with an expected tolerance of 0.025 in./in.
 LSR also tends to flash very easily during molding (in gaps as small as 0.0002 in.), which Protolabs helps reduce by incorporating additional features into the mold design.

 Simplifying and minimizing parting lines in your design will help you get cleaner LSR parts as quickly as possible.

 LSR can be molded to accommodate parts with undercuts, which are manually removed by a press operator.
 Mechanical tooling actions to release undercuts are selectively offered at Protolabs.
 LSR tends to tear fairly easily at sharp edges.
 In the making of interior features, it is very important to try to add fillets or radii to prevent tearing at what might be generally sharp edges, when using a manually removed undercut.